-Since 2010, the Berakhah House has been providing emergency shelter for homeless veterans in Sioux Falls.
-This program was created as a true community partnership to address the growing need to serve homeless veterans.
-The Sioux Falls Veterans Affairs Healthcare System, Volunteers of America, Dakotas and the Catholic Diocese joined together in this public/private/government partnership to serve local veterans.
+Since 2010, the Berakhah House has been providing emergency shelter for veterans experiencing homelessness in Sioux Falls.
+This program was created as a true community partnership to address the growing need to serve veterans.
+The Sioux Falls Veterans Affairs Healthcare System, Volunteers of America, Dakotas, and the Catholic Diocese joined together in this public/private/government partnership to serve local veterans.

 The program provides services under the Healthcare for Homeless Veterans contract with the Sioux Falls Veterans Affairs Healthcare System.
 The goal is to rapidly reduce homelessness among veterans using short-term intensive services designed to reduce barriers to community housing.
 The Sioux Falls VA homeless case managers refer individuals to the Berakhah House to provide safe, monitored, and structured housing for veterans.

-During their time in the program, veterans will work closely with a Volunteers of America Dakotas case manager and a VA case manager to eliminate barriers to housing, employment and other issues that will lead to independent living.
-Assistance with:
+During their time in the program, veterans will work closely with a Volunteers of America, Dakotas case manager and a VA case manager to eliminate barriers to housing, employment, and other issues so that they can live independently.
+The program provides assistance with:

-Provides young adults ages 16-21 the opportunity to transition out of unsafe environments into independent living while at the same time helping them learn the skills necessary to sustain their new living environments on a long-term basis.
+Volunteers of America, Dakotas’ Axis180 program provides young adults ages 16-21 the opportunity to transition out of unsafe environments into safe, supportive housing while they learn the skills necessary to succeed on their own.
 Specifically, the program assists participants with education completion, employment training and placement, financial management skills, daily living skills, and interpersonal skills.
-The program provides young people with a safe, supportive environment while they learn the skills necessary to succeed on their own.

 The Axis180 Program offers:

-The goal of Axis180 is to assist homeless young people in making a successful transition to self-sufficiency, prevent long-term dependency on the social services system, and provide an option for older youth who need assistance in transitioning into adulthood.
+The goal of Axis180 is to assist young people experiencing homelessness in making a successful transition to self-sufficiency.